swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 // ❌ `User` is not
 // usable as a Type
 ```
-> **_NOTE:_** Note that `myUser` could be bound to `some User`, however that would _not_ be an Existential.
-Instead, the compiler would just "hide" type information from the user.
-As a result, if `myUser` was bound to `some User`, it would have to be initialized at the declaration and then mutation - even if it were a variable - would not be allowed.
+> **_NOTE:_** One may point out that `myUser` could be bound to `some User`, which would have a similar effects.
+However, [opaque result types](https://github.com/apple/swift-evolution/blob/master/proposals/0244-opaque-result-types.md) are not Existentials.
+That is, the former allows for hiding type information from the user while the compiler internally retains the underlying type.
+On the contrary, the latter properly erases type information allowing storage of different types - that conform to a given protocol.
+What that means, is that should `myUser` be bound to `some User` then initialization would have to be performed at the declaration-site and mutation would be prohibited.

 This is a great inconvenience with not so elegant workarounds: